Ginju2019/Data-Science-Assignment/README.md

 # Data-Science-Assignment
-Folder with questions, answers and screen shots(where necessary)
+This file is with the questions and answers for **S5 python Assignment**.

+I have included a screen shot for the first question.